-It should be possible to implement all aspects of the RTSJ on a conventional JVM with the exception that realtime response would not necessarily be guaranteed.
+It should be possible to implement all aspects of the RTSJ on a conventional JVM with the exception that realtime response and pointer assignment rules would not necessarily be guaranteed.
 This should ease the transition between conventional and realtime programming and aid functional testing on a conventional JVM.
 The API should support modules for this as well.